LazaroDamasceno/Rest-API-Products/README.md

 ## Database

 1 - The databse used was the H2.<br>
-2 - It's the local database of the Spring Boot.
+2 - It's the local database of the Spring Boot.<br>
 3 - Every time the application is restarted, what was storaged is lost.

 ## Java's version